-This post is about A/B testing, since this technique produces the fastest gains and has lower chances of error through misuse.
-But we will also delve into the differences between A/B testing and Multivariate testing.
+This post is about the A/B testing process.
+A good A/B testing plan produces the fastest gains and has a lower chance of error through misuse.

-A/B testing is a part of a wider, holistic conversion rate optimization process and should always be viewed as such.
+A/B testing is a part of a wider, holistic conversion optimization process and should always be viewed as such.
 Doing A/B testing without thinking about your online goals and user behavior in general will lead to ineffective testing.
-When done correctly, you can achieve good, measurable results in a short timeframe.
+When correctly planned, you can achieve good, measurable results in a short timeframe.

-A structured approach to improving your conversion rates needs to be a continuous process of improvement.
-It is a cycle of Measurement, Prioritization, and Testing.
-Each of these stages of the cycle have a goal and a purpose, leading to the next stage.
-So for your A/B testing to be successful, we will have to start from the beginning.
+A structured process to improve your conversion rates needs to be a continuous process of improvement.
+It is a cycle of Measurement, Prioritization, and Testing (then repeat).
+Each stage has a goal and a purpose, leading to the next stage.

 To continually improve your conversion rates, start by properly measuring your website’s performance.
 We want to know what is happening and why it’s happening.

-What is happening: Make sure you are getting actionable data from Google Analytics
+What is happening: Get actionable data from Google Analytics

 Example: A business objective for an online flower store is to “Increase our sales by receiving online orders for our bouquets.”

 Goals come from your business objectives and are mostly strategic in nature.
-So if we were to continue with the business objective example of increasing our bouquet sales, we would have to:
+So, if we were to continue with the business objective example of increasing our bouquet sales, we have to:

-3) Reduce z – Reduce our shopping cart abandonment rate
+- Reduce z.
+Reduce our shopping cart abandonment rate.

 Goals are your priorities, expressed as simply as possible.
 Before you start working on your data, make sure you have them defined and properly set up in Google Analytics.